GitLeeRepo/HtmlCssNotes/CurlNotes.md

 ```
 curl https://api.github.com/users/GitLeeRepo/repos | jq -r '.[].name'
 ```
 Note this requires jq to be installed.
 For Ubuntu: `sudo apt install jq`.
-For Windows [download here](https://stedolan.github.io/jq/)
+For Windows [download here](https://stedolan.github.io/jq/) then rename jq-win64.exe to jq.exe and place on the path.

 ## For GitHub operations that require authentication